scott-fryxell/scott-fryxell.github.io/content/articles/name-your-key-frame.md

 ---
-date: 2021-12-1
+date: 2021-12-01
 ---

-#realness #idea

 Let's say you are building an animation and you can describe the objects inside each keyframe.
 Your focused on a landscape.
 Those hills would come to life with a pattern.

 It would be fun if you can name a pattern [houses-on-hills] and — though it doesn't yet exist, save it to your keyframe.
-The app will turn it into a challenge other users of realness can help realize.
+Realness can turn the description into a challenge that people on realness can help realize.

-—

-Let's say you've got a song you've recorded and you wanna match it to keyframes.
-A quick and dirty way to male this work is to have the song length determine the tempo.
-You can sync some keyframes to parts of the audio.
+Another idea — Let's say you've got a song you've recorded and you wanna match it to keyframes.
+A quick and dirty way to make this work is to have the song length determine the tempo. then keyframes will sync with the audio naturally